DannoPeters/git-sync/README.md

    **Secret** - A password/message to ensure your webhook is authentic.
 This does NOT need to be the same for both hooks.

-   **Which events would you like to trigger this webhook?** - Select the "Just the push event." radio button **Active** Leave this checkbox unselected to avoid partial syncs until the full system is setup
+   **Which events would you like to trigger this webhook?** - Select the "Just the push event." radio button

+   **Active** Leave this checkbox unselected to avoid partial syncs until the full system is setup

    NOTE: if the github webhook is set as active by mistake you will recive an error stating "last delivery was not sucessful" This error is normal and expected, plese deactivate the webhook by selecting the edit button, then deselcting the "active" check box.

+### 7. Git-Sync.JS Config
+Open the Git-Sync.JS file in a text editor